Skipton railway station: Embsay and Bolton Abbey Steam Railway

 Since preservation, the Embsay and Bolton Abbey Steam Railway has held long-term plans to extend into Skipton.

-The -bound platforms (5 & 6) were made redundant in 1965; however, Network Rail has carried out a survey for the reinstatement of the connecting points between the Embsay line and the freight line to Grassington, and the reinstatement of the platform 5 at Skipton.
+The Ilkley-bound platforms (5 and 6) were made redundant in 1965; however, Network Rail has carried out a survey for the reinstatement of the connecting points between the Embsay line and the freight line to Grassington, and the reinstatement of the platform 5 at Skipton.
 If funding is made available, then the line could be extended.

 Platform 6 may also be reinstated as a run-round loop as part of the project.